 Within Chapter 9: Geology and Soils, the Applicant describes the impacts required during the construction phase of the Scheme.
 Impacts include loss of BMV land, temporary removal of land from agriculture, deterioration of ALC from flooding due to soil reprofiling and deterioration of soil resources during construction and stockpiling, as well as impacts from contamination have been identified for groundwater and surface waters.
 There are not considered to be any effects of loss of agricultural land during the operational phase.
 The Outline SMP details the mitigation measures to minimise land loss to ALC graded land.
 A decommissioning phase is unlikely to be required due to the nature of the Scheme as a road.
+There are no designated or non-designated geological interest within 500 m of the scheme.

 Paragraph 5.51 states that - "The applicant should not just look to mitigate direct harms but should show how the project has taken advantage of opportunities to conserve and enhance biodiversity, having due regard to any relevant local nature recovery strategies and species conservation strategies.
-Opportunities will be taken to enhance, expand or connect existing habitats and create new habitats in accordance with biodiversity net gain requirements.
-Habitat creation, enhancement and management proposals should include measures for climate resilience, including appropriate species selection.
+Opportunities will be taken to enhance, sites or features of expand or connect existing habitats and Applicant has create new habitats in accordance with biodiversity net gain requirements.
+Habitat | of ALC grade of 2 (very high sensitivity) land creation, enhancement and management of 5.9 hectares.
+The Applicant highlights proposals should include measures for that this would be only a temporary loss climate resilience, including appropriate species selection.
 Maintaining and improving habitat connectivity is important for climate resilience and the biodiversity of ecological networks."